muhibarshad/Modern-Js-Concepts-Deeply/Step_9_Arrays/Data_transmissions.md

     Every method is the brother of the Some method.According to its name ,it returns true or false only if all the elemenst in the array satisfies the condition.

+### Falt and flatmap Methods
+   #### Flat
+    In Simple word to get the nested arrays into one single array we use the flat methods.
+    To go deeper and deeper nested array has thietr own nested arrays pass the parameter.
+    **1** as a default one nested deeper and 2 for the 2 times deeper arrays deeper .
+  #### FaltMap
+     We can basically use the flat and map methods together in most cases .So in ES2019 it was also introduce the flatMAp method to use both methods in the one method.

+For the example see the [Flat and FlatMap Example](/Step_9_Arrays/flat_and_flatMap_methods.js)